-- +Diplomatic normalization deal brokered by the United States has brought Sudan and Israel into camaraderie.
+- Diplomatic normalization deal brokered by the United States has brought Sudan and Israel into camaraderie.

-Why is Sudan in camaraderie with Israel?
+Why is Hamdok in camaraderie with Netanyahu?

 Answer: Diplomatic normalization deal brokered by the United States.